What is high blood pressure?

 Your blood pressure isn't exactly the same every time it's measured.
 It varies a little throughout the day and day-to-day.
 But usually the reading stays within 5 or 10 points over time.

 High blood pressure usually doesn't have a clear cause—it just happens.
 This kind of high blood pressure often runs in families.
-It's more common in people over 45 and in blacks.
+It's more common in people over 45 and in Black people.
 Risk of this kind of high blood pressure is increased by:

 Less often, other medical problems cause high blood pressure, particularly: